lsst-dm/dmtn-308/index.rst

 - Citus is designed to scale out horizontally across multiple nodes, so it should be able to handle the data volume and query performance requirements of the PPDB.

+.. add to cost or overview?
+.. "multi-node, single-use appliance"
+.. discuss I/O, memory, and CPU scaling
+.. locally attached SSD storage
+.. can specify nodes to select specific hardware
+.. also, don't put 2 on the same physical machine
+.. wouldn't dynamically auto-scale

 Qserv
 ~~~~~